fbeline/automata/README.md

 Users can write scripts in LUA to define sequences of keyboard and mouse actions.
  The scripting interface exposes functions for key presses, key releases, mouse movements, clicks and more.

+Refer to the [scripting documentation](doc/scripting.md) for more details.

 ### Example

 ```lua